Saturable Purcell filter for circuit quantum electrodynamics: Setup

+The interaction Hamiltonian~\eqref{H_i} gives rise to the decay rates $\kappa$ (resonator) and $\gamma_2$ (JQF).
+We use the coupling of the form $g_m(\omega)=G_m\sqrt{\omega}\cos(k_\omega x_m)$, which is obtained by ignoring the so-called $A^2$~term.
+A more careful derivation~\cite{bamba_pra14,malekakhlagh_pra16,malekakhlagh_prl17,gely_pra17} results in $g_m(\omega)=G_m(\sqrt{\omega}/\sqrt{1+\mathcal{A}\omega^2})\cos(k_\omega x_m)$, i.e., has a cutoff for the higher $\omega$ controlled by the parameter $\mathcal{A}>0$.
+The form of $g_m$ with the cutoff results in the renormalization of the decay rates and an additional collective frequency shift as detailed in App.~\ref{App:cutoff_in_coupling}.
+The theoretical model without a cutoff, i.e., with $g_m(\omega)=G_m\sqrt{\omega}\cos(k_\omega x_m)$, was found to be in good agreement with the experiment when the JQF was placed in the dedicated control line~\cite{kono_ncomms20}, suggesting that the influence of the additional frequency shift is small.
+To estimate its effect theoretically, the numerical value of $\mathcal{A}$ is needed, and it does not seem to be available in the literature.
+Due to these considerations, we proceed with $g_m(\omega)=G_m\sqrt{\omega}\cos(k_\omega x_m)$, but the calculations could be easily adjusted for a non-zero $\mathcal{A}$.

-for $M+1\leq m\leq N$.
-The rotating wave approximation is not applied immediately in $H_\text{i}$.
-It will be applied after the effective Heisenberg equations of motion for the subsystems (resonators, AAs, and JQFs) are obtained to ensure that all the terms are present~\cite{ott_pra13}.
-More details about this can be found in App.~\ref{App:master_equation} where the master equation is derived starting from the Hamiltonian above and following Refs.~\cite{koshino_prapplied20,kono_ncomms20,ott_pra13,lehmberg_pra70}.
+The constants $G_m$ could also be related to the circuit parameters, but we write them in terms of the decay rates $\Gamma_m$, which can be measured experimentally~\cite{kono_ncomms20}.
+If the $A^2$ terms are included, these constants could be modified to $G_m=\sqrt{\Gamma_m(1+\mathcal{A}\omega_{m}^2)/(2\pi\omega_m)}$ to account for the renormalization.
+Another note is that the rotating wave approximation is not applied immediately in $H_\text{i}$.
+It will be applied after the effective Heisenberg equations of motion for the subsystems are obtained to ensure that all the terms are present~\cite{ott_pra13}.
+More details about this can be found in App.~\ref{App:master_equation} and App.~\ref{App:cutoff_in_coupling} where the master equation is derived starting from the Hamiltonian above and following Refs.~\cite{koshino_prapplied20,kono_ncomms20,ott_pra13,lehmberg_pra70}.
 Here, we only give the outline of this derivation.

-Interaction of matter with electromagnetic fields results, in general, in non-Markovian equations of motion~\cite{wodkiewicz_ap76,deVega_rmp17} caused by the fact that it takes a finite time for the photons to propagate between the atoms.
-The effective equations of motion where the field degrees of freedom are traced out, take the form of the delay differential equations.
-The delay differential equations are difficult to solve in the general case, however, and hence some kind of approximation is usually needed.
-We adopt the approximation that converts the time delays into propagation phase factors~\cite{koshino_prapplied20,kono_ncomms20,ott_pra13,lehmberg_pra70}.
+In general, the interaction of matter with the electromagnetic fields results in non-Markovian equations of motion~\cite{wodkiewicz_ap76,deVega_rmp17} caused by the fact that it takes a finite time for the photons to propagate between the atoms.
+For $g_m(\omega)=G_m\sqrt{\omega}\cos(k_\omega x_m)$, the effective equations of motion where the field degrees of freedom are traced out, take the form of the delay differential equations.
+However, the delay differential equations are difficult to solve in the general case, and hence some kind of approximation is usually needed.
+We adopt the approximation that converts the time delays into the propagation phase factors~\cite{koshino_prapplied20,kono_ncomms20,ott_pra13,lehmberg_pra70}.
+For $g_m(\omega)=G_m(\sqrt{\omega}/\sqrt{1+\mathcal{A}\omega^2})\cos(k_\omega x_m)$, the equations of motion are of a more general form with a memory kernel given by Eq.~\eqref{delta_prime_integral_cutoff_kernel} in App.~\ref{App:master_equation}.
+This case can also be approximated by a Markovian master equation as explained in App.~\ref{App:cutoff_in_coupling}.